-Premenstrual swelling and tenderness of both breasts occurs during the second half of the menstrual cycle.
+Premenstrual swelling and tenderness of both breasts often occurs during the second half of the menstrual cycle.

 Symptoms of premenstrual breast tenderness may range from mild to severe.
 Symptoms usually: